 Reliable market research data depends on numerous factors, not least well-chosen respondents, well-designed questionnaires and good quality interviews.
 Arguably most importantly of all, the market researcher must choose a data collection methodology through which the target audience is comfortable communicating.
-For example, face-to-face interviews are widely used in many developing markets such as Russia, where there is a widespread distrust of people asking for information, which can only be assuaged if the respondent can see the whites of the interviewers’ eyes.
+For example, face-to-face interviews continue to be widely used in some regions such as the Middle East and Africa.
 Similarly, research into the views of medical patients frequently requires self-completion methods to alleviate concerns over confidentiality.

 The technological revolution of the past 15 years has led to the rapid development of online data collection methodologies.
 Of these, the online survey is the most established, being regarded as an excellent way of obtaining the views of large numbers of respondents in an accurate and cost-effective way.

 More recently, online focus groups have emerged, making it possible to obtain qualitative information online.
 This evolution has been driven not only by the speed and sophistication of new technology, but also by respondents’ willingness – or even their request – to provide their views over the Internet rather than face-to-face or over the telephone.

 B2B International, which has been firmly established in the online research industry since the company’s inception in 1998, remains one of the forerunners in e-enabled research.
 In developing new online applications for data collection, the company is recognising that the most reliable market research data is obtained by engaging the interest of the respondent.
 This is achieved through a subject matter that is perceived as relevant, but is also dependent on us communicating through a medium of the respondent’s choosing at a time that suits them.

 This paper outlines the principles of online focus groups, before examining the 13 key benefits of the technique.